davidkuda/gitlab-api-client/README.md

-### How to extend the project with further classes
+## Contributing: How to extend the project with further classes

 Let's say you want to implement the feature to add tickets to an issue board.
 You would probably want to do that in `/src/GitLabConnection.py`.
 So far you will find two classes in this script: